vegaprotocol/vegatools/README.md

 ### PerfTest

 This creates a market and a set of users and then generates a consistent flow of transactions to the market over a given length of time to allow for performance testing and statistics recording.

+### EventRate
+This listens to an unfiltered event bus stream and reports the number of events arriving per bucket (default 1 second) and the amount of network bandwidth it used to receive them.
+The bucket length can be defined as well as the number of historic bucket it uses to generate the average values.